 Scenic Horse Country Drive Near Lexington KY

 One of the best things you can do in Lexington KY is get in your car and drive the horse country roads that surround the city.
-I do this several times a year and it never gets old.
-The combination of stone fences, white plank fences, thoroughbreds grazing in green pastures, and centuries old trees lining the road is genuinely stunning.
-It is the kind of beauty that makes you pull over and just look.
+I have done this several times and it's quite enjoyable.
+The combination of stone fences, white plank fences, thoroughbreds grazing in green pastures, and centuries old trees lining the road is genuinely stunning, but make sure you keep your eye on the road.
+The foals will make you fold your car around a tree if you're not careful.
+I could be speaking from experience.
+If you want to really take in the scenery, pull in to one of the horse farm entrances.
+Most have a little pull-off where you can stop, look, and take some pictures.
+If something catches your eye, drive farther down, do a U-turn, and find a safe place to pull off on the way back.

 Old Frankfort Pike

 The crown jewel of horse country drives is Old Frankfort Pike, which runs from the western edge of Lexington all the way to Frankfort.
-This road has been called one of the most beautiful drives in America by multiple publications, and once you are on it, you will understand why.
+This road has been called one of the most beautiful drives in America by multiple publications, and it lives up to the reputation.
 The road is narrow and winding, lined with dry stacked stone fences that were built by hand in the 1800s.
 On both sides you will see some of the most famous thoroughbred farms in the world.

 Start at the Secretariat statue (photo opportunity but watch for traffic) roundabout where Old Frankfort Pike meets Alexandria Drive on the west side of Lexington, then head west.
 The bronze statue of Secretariat in the middle of the roundabout is worth a slow look on its own.
 From there, within minutes you are in the heart of horse country.
 The farms here are not just pretty.
 They are where champions are raised.
 You will pass the entrances to farms where Kentucky Derby winners were bred and trained.